dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/redshift-profile.md

 `aws configure` to set up AWS access keys, and pick a default region.
 If you have any questions, please refer to the official AWS documentation on [Configuration and credential file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

+If connecting to Redshift Serverless, set the `serverless` flag to `true`.
+The `cluster_id` must be the serverless workgroup.

 <File name='~/.dbt/profiles.yml'>

 ```yaml